-Why Consider Online Learning?Online courses at Denver School of Nursing are a convenient option for busy or working students.
+Why Consider Online Learning?Online courses at Denver College of Nursing are a convenient option for busy or working students.
 Online degree options are often a preference for older students or those who work full-time.
-Do school work on your time when it's convenient for you.
+Make your own schedule to work around your life.

-Denver School of Nursing offers one online degree.
+Denver College of Nursing offers one online degree.

-In the 2016 - 2017 school year, 320 students graduated from Denver School of Nursing with an online bachelor's degree.
+In the 2017 - 2018 school year, 320 students graduated from Denver College of Nursing with an online bachelor's degree.

-How Many Students Participate in Online Learning at Denver School of Nursing?
+How Many Students Participate in Online Learning at Denver College of Nursing?

-Of the 761 students currently enrolled at Denver School of Nursing, about 94.0% (715) participate in some form of distance or online learning.
-35 students take classes exclusively online.
+Of the 796 students currently enrolled at Denver College of Nursing, about 94.3% (751) participate in some form of distance or online learning.
+49 students take classes exclusively online.

 The following chart shows you how many students are involved in online classes depending on their degree.
 Non-Seekers are students who are not currently enrolled in a degree program.